Managed Services vs. The Break-Fix Mentality

 Put in simple terms – one of the biggest benefits of Managed Services is discovering and fixing problems before they can negatively affect your business.

-A well maintained, proactively serviced computer network will always run better than the alternative.
+A well-maintained, proactively serviced computer network will always run better than the alternative.
 With proactive network monitoring, patch management, and desktop optimization performed on a regular basis, you will notice a tremendous difference in operations… and you will reap the benefits of preventing fires, rather than fighting them.
+That is why all business should use managed services.

 Reduced costs: Businesses are also able to control and reduce their overall operating costs with the flat-fee billing model.
 Cost-effective access to enterprise-level support is a reality